giacomelli/Nibble/README.md

 How to play?
 ===
-Do you don't no how to play a nibble game?
+Do you don't know how to play a nibble game?
 Well, in this case you don't know how  to run it too.
 Nevermind! ;)

 How to improve it?